lammps/lammps/doc/src/compute_sna_atom.rst

 and LAMMPS will generate a warning if both *chem* and *bnormflag* are not both set or not both unset.

-The keyword *bikflag* determines whether or not to expand the bispectrum rows of the global array returned by compute snap.
-If *bikflag* is set to *1* then the bispectrum row, which is typically the per-atom bispectrum descriptors :math:`B_{i,k}` summed over all atoms *i* to produce :math:`B_k`, becomes bispectrum rows equal to the number of atoms.
-Thus, the resulting bispectrum rows are :math:`B_{i,k}` instead of just :math:`B_k`.
-In this case, the entries in the final column for these rows are set to zero.

 The keyword *switchinnerflag* with value 1 activates an additional radial switching function similar to :math:`f_c(r)` above, but acting to switch off